yiisoft/yii2-httpclient/docs/guide/usage-transports.md

  - [[\yii\httpclient\CurlTransport]] - sends HTTP messages using [Client URL Library (cURL)](http://php.net/manual/en/book.curl.php)
    This transport requires PHP 'curl' extension to be installed, but provides support for advanced features, like batch sending.
+ - [[\yii\httpclient\MockTransport]] - useful in test automation context.
+It does not send any real request and returns the responses it is instructed to return.

 You may configure the transport to be used by particular client using [[\yii\httpclient\Client::$transport]]: